sno2/bsn/README.md

 An implementation of @face-hh 's
-[Bussin esoteric language](https://github.com/face-hh/bussin) written in Zig with a custom component-based mark and sweep garbage collector.
+[Bussin esoteric language](https://github.com/face-hh/bussin) written in Zig with a custom bytecode virtual machine and component-based mark and sweep garbage collector.

 ## Playground